MohammadRijwan/redtilt_ecom_app/README.md

 ## Project Structure and Architecture

 This code uses clean architecture with domain, data and ui layer implementations to create the app.
-The key feature of app is to add/update/delete the product items in cart and search the product by name and its id.
+The key feature of app is to add/update/delete the product items in cart and search the product by name and category.
 The app displays a list of Products from the local database if internet connection is not available otherwise it fetches the data from the server.

 ## Directory Structure
 ```sh